 When speaking about the balance of power as a characteristic of states in the international political system, two important aspects should be noted.
 Firstly, the poles, being approximately equal in power, have a different spatial distribution of their practical capabilities to use certain instruments of power in different parts of the world or in relation to other states.
 This significantly increases the time between the start of using a particular instrument and the achievement of the planned result.
 In other words, states can very quickly use some instruments of power in one case, and are unable to quickly perform similar actions in other cases.
 For example, it is quite logical and predictable that a state has a greater capability to use a military instrument of power in relation to another state with which it has a common border than to a state located on another continent.
 The possibility and effectiveness of using an intelligence instrument of power often strongly depends on the existence of common historical, cultural, religious, national and other ties between states.
-Secondly, the capability of Great Powers to use various instruments of power in some parts of the world may be even lower than that of some regional powers.
+Secondly, the capability of Great Powers to use various instruments of powers.